bansal1232/Codechef-Crawler/README.md

 # README
+### Due to recent changes in UI and strict authentication in codechef, this project is not working

 Here are the python scripts I used to fetch all my solutions on [Codechef] and store them locally with a well-structured manner.